isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 .. note::

-   Currently the server does not verify whether multiple reservations for the same IP address exist in the host databases (MySQL and/or PostgreSQL) when ``ip-reservations-unique`` is updated from ``true`` to ``false``.
+   Currently the server does not verify whether multiple reservations for the same IP address exist in MySQL and/or PostgreSQL host databases when ``ip-reservations-unique`` is updated from ``true`` to ``false``.
 This may cause issues with lease allocations.
-   The administrator must ensure that there is at most one reservation for each IP address within each subnet prior to this configuration update.
+   The administrator must ensure that there is at most one reservation for each IP address within each subnet, prior to the configuration update.

 .. _shared-network4: